lucoiso/UEProject_Elementus/Plugins/GameFeatures/ModularFeatures_ExtraActions/README.md

 ## The plugin

-Inspired by some features from UE5's Valley of the Ancient sample, this plugin integrates GAS and Enhanced Input to the existing Game Features and Modular plugins from Unreal Engine, extending some Feature Actions to:
+This plugin integrates GAS and Enhanced Input to the existing Game Features and Modular plugins from Unreal Engine, extending the plugin to add some feature actions:

 1. Add Attribute;
 2. Add Gameplay Abilities;